Together We Rise is now

 Maurissa’s Inspiring Journey to Being Adopted as an Adult

-Meet Maurissa S, who shares her inspiring story of being adopted as an adult.
-Her childhood at home wasn't safe, but entering the foster system was a positive change.
+Meet Maurissa S, who shares her inspiring adult adoption story.
+Her childhood at home wasn’t safe, but entering the foster system was a positive change.
 She bravely opens up about the traumatic experiences she faced as a young child.
 At 12, Maurissa entered foster care, and at 18, she aged out.
-However, there's more to her story.
+However, there’s more to her story.
 Discover how she found love and support from her maternal uncle and his wife during the holidays, which ultimately led to her being adopted at the age of 35.
-Her journey is a testament to resilience and the power of connection.
+Her journey to an adult adoption story is a testament to resilience and the power of connection.

 1. Please describe your experience in the foster care system.